prepuree/php-router/README.md

   return false;
 });
 ```
-Guard can be a Class, boolean and function
+Guard can be a class, boolean and function
 ```
 -> guard('Namespace/Class::method');
 -> guard(false);